 Medical certification may be required by employers to approve health-related leave under the FMLA, as well as military caregiver leave.
 Employers may also ask for fitness-for-duty certifications prior to the end of leave, including intermittent leave, so long as proper notice and all necessary information has been provided.
 Accurate records of this must be kept by the employer, and they must post either electronically or physically a notice of the employee’s FMLA rights so that both job applicants and employees are aware of it.
 Employees should also be aware that although the employer can ask for certification, they cannot have access to the employee’s medical records.

 If you need help understanding the FMLA requirements, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.